adrianskelton/project-2/README.md

 - As a user, I want to be able to recognise what the game is.
 - As a user, I want to easily understand the concepts of the game.
 - As a user, I want the game to be simple and fun
-- As a user, I want to know my score vs the computer score.
+- As a user, I want to know my score vs the computer score easily.
 - As a user, I want to navigate the games controls easily.
 - As a user, I want to easily see who is winning.